 Everything that we do teaches our mind something.
-If what we do is registered by our mind as ‘painful’, it will motivate us to avoid the behavior in future and if what we do is registered as ‘pleasurable’, it will motivate us to repeat that behavior in the future.
+If what we do is registered by our mind as ‘painful’, it will motivate us to avoid the behaviour in future and if what we do is registered as ‘pleasurable’, it will motivate us to repeat that behaviour in the future.

-The pleasure-seeking and pain-avoiding motivation (based on the release of neurotransmitter dopamine1) of the brain is very powerful.
+The pleasure-seeking and pain-avoiding motivations (based on the release of neurotransmitter dopamine1) of the brain are very powerful.
 It helped our ancestors survive by motivating them to pursue sex and food and avoid danger (dopamine is also released in adverse situations2).